tylim88/FirelordJSDoc/docs/highlights/set.md

 <br/>
 <div align='center'>

-Dot Notation will be treated as unknown member
+Dot Notation will be treated as unknown member.

 </div>